hpyhacking/peatio/doc/setup-osx.md

-Setup on Mac OS X 10.9 Mavericks
+Setup on Mac OS X 10.9 Mavericks for local development
 -------------------------------------

 ### Overview